Zaynpimpakhun/suratthani-park-planting/README.md

 ## Credit

-Developed under the **Urban Resilience Building and Nature** project under funded by IKI, Germany Surat Thani City Municipality · Thailand
+Developed under the **Urban Resilience Building and Nature** project, funded by the International Climate Initiative (IKI), the Federal Republic of Germany.

+Special thanks to **Surat Thani City Municipality** for providing site access, field support, and spatial data throughout this project.